wp-plugins/codepeople-post-map/readme.txt

 Note 4: The geolocation information is stored in image's metadata from mobiles or cameras with GPS devices.

+Note 5: Some plugins interfere with the shortcodes replacements, and provokes that maps don't be loaded correctly, in this case should be passed a new parameter through the shortcode print=1

+Passing the parameter print=1, displays the map at beginning of page/post content.

 If you want more information about this plugin or another one don't doubt to visit my website:

 [http://wordpress.dwbooster.com](http://wordpress.dwbooster.com "CodePeople WordPress Repository")